-9i Trees with an existing preservation order or heritage protection must be modelled.
+- 10 Only trees with an existing preservation order or heritage protection must be modelled.
+No other vegetation may be modelled as shade.
+The design documentation must include: - the tree canopy drawn to scale or dimensioned - existing preservation order or heritage listing.
 (Tech Note clause 10.11)